 Classic Tassels and More is incredibly grateful for men and women who have sacrificed their lives for our freedom.
-While we will certainly enjoy some sweet family time this weekend to kick off the beginning of summer, we also intend to educate our children and grandchildren as to why Monday is a national holiday for our great country.
+While we will certainly enjoy some sweet family time to kick off the beginning of summer, we also intend to educate our children and grandchildren as to why Monday is a national holiday for our great country.
 And we will find time in our own way to honor those who have fallen.

 We can’t express the true meaning of Memorial Day more eloquently than the words from this military family:

 It happens every year.
 Someone will confuse Veteran’s Day and Memorial Day in a very heartfelt and I’m sure genuinely honest “thank you and your family for your service.”
 And while I appreciate your heart of gratitude please don’t confuse the two.
 This is not a day to give thanks to my family.
 We hold it very sacred and reverently in a place down deep because we have lived with those who didn’t return and honor the ones that came before them.
 It is the day for the fallen.
 So as we all make plans to celebrate our three-day weekend, let us not forget that it was bought with great sacrifice.